The Role of the Data Protection Officer under GDPR

 Classroom: £329 +VAT per person

-Our expert presenter will demonstrate how to produce a Data Flow Map and how to conduct a Data Protection Impact Assessment.
-The course is illustrated with practical, real-world examples that help to demonstrate how a DPO should handle the numerous challenges associated with the role.
+Our presenter will also demonstrate how to produce a Data Flow Map and how to conduct a Data Protection Impact Assessment.
+The course is illustrated with practical, real-world examples and exercises that help to demonstrate how a DPO should handle the numerous challenges associated with the role.

 “This has been really useful.
 The presenter was very knowledgeable and approachable.”